Elementary Sorting

 Exercises

-Exercise 4.3.
-Give a concrete example showing that selection sort is not stable.
-Then describe how selection sort could be modified to become stable (hint: use insertion into a separate output instead of swapping).
+Exercise 4.1.
+The chapter shows that selection sort is not stable.
+Describe how selection sort could be modified to become stable (hint: use insertion into a separate output instead of swapping).
 What is the cost of this modification?